Lithiksena/learning-c-/README.md

-String is a datatype that stores the name or any letters they act as variables they hold no value but if they are called upon, they respond to (it's like your username in a game), e.g.: string a = “lithik”
+<h1>String</h1> string is a datatype that stores the name or any letters they act as variables they hold no value but if they are called upon, they respond to (it's like your username in a game), e.g.: string a = “lithik”

-Integer (int) is a datatype that allows you to store a whole number value by giving it a variable before the equal sign, it holds the value of which the user declares, e.g.:
+<h1>Integer (int)</h1>   integer is a datatype that allows you to store a whole number value by giving it a variable before the equal sign, it holds the value of which the user declares, e.g.:

 int a = 12

- long is a datatype that is basically acts like integer but can hold bigger values, e.g.: long = 1536731671376317 but int = 613878732
+ <h1>long</h1> long is a datatype that is basically acts like integer but can hold bigger values, e.g.: long = 1536731671376317 but int = 613878732

-float is a datatype that can hold a value of only two decimal places, e.g. :
+ <h1>float</h1> is a datatype that can hold a value of only two decimal places, e.g. :

  float  a = 37.36

-Character(char) is a data type that holds one character (letter, number, etc.) of data., eg : char = a
+<h1>Character(char)</h1> is a data type that holds one character (letter, number, etc.) of data., eg : char = a

-double is a datatype that can hold a value of more than two decimal places, e.g.: double: 37.367767764
+<h1>double</h1> is a datatype that can hold a value of more than two decimal places, e.g.: double: 37.367767764

- Boolean is a datatype that gives a response of true or false, e.g. is 2+2= 3?
+<h1> Boolean</h1> is a datatype that gives a response of true or false, e.g. is 2+2= 3?
 False …. is 2+2=4?
 True.

-Void is a datatype that can be used instead of main () but it doesn’t give anything in return like main, for example int  main () will give 2+2= `2’ but void will 2+2=?
+<h1>Void</h1> is a datatype that can be used instead of main () but it doesn’t give anything in return like main, for example int  main () will give 2+2= `2’ but void will 2+2=?